-1. Incident documentation will be coordinated through the EMS office.
+- 1. Incident documentation will be coordinated through the EMS office.
 The primary responding agency will be responsible for overall documentation.
-Each responding unit will be responsible for the documentation of the patients they transport.

-2. After every MCI a review shall be conducted.
+Each responding unit will be responsible for the documentation of the patients they transport. - 2.
+After every MCI a review shall be conducted.
 These reviews will be used solely to address the effectiveness of the system and modify the system or components as needed.
 The review can also identify objectives regarding MCI operations.
 Each participating agency (inclusive of law enforcement, dispatch, hospitals etc.) will be asked to be represented in the review.

+V. Operational considerations

+A. Triage

-- V. Operational considerations - A. Triage - 1.
-Initial triage of adult patients will use the START triage system. - 2.
+- 1. Initial triage of adult patients will use the START triage system. - 2.
 Initial triage of patients less than 8 years of age will use the Jump START triage system. - 3.
 Triage personnel will place SMART triage tags on all patients. - a) Triage tags should be attached to the patient's upper or lower extremities.
-The head and neck can be used as a last resort. - b) Triage tags should include the time and triage category. - B. Treatment orIMERT should be made by incident command to the EMS system coordinator 4.
+The head and neck can be used as a last resort. - b) Triage tags should include the time and triage category.

+B. Treatment

+- 1. Treatment areas should be established if patient transport cannot be accomplished quickly or if on scene stabilization will be necessary. - 2.
+Treatment areas and teams should be divided by triage category. - 3.
+For the establishment of long-term treatment operations requests for RMERT orIMERT should be made by incident command to the EMS system coordinator - 4.
 In the absence of a treatment area a casualty collection point (CCP) shall be established.
 The CCP shall be supervised and staffed so at a minimum secondary triage can be performed.